Nvidia Announces Mercedes-Benz CLA as the First Vehicle with DRIVE AV Autonomous Driving Technology

 Alpamayo will be open-sourced

-To accelerate the adoption of this core technology, NVIDIA has opted for an open-source approach to lower industry barriers and create an ecosystem advantage.
+To accelerate the adoption of this core technology, NVIDIA has opted for an open-source approach to lower industry barriers and build an ecosystem advantage.

-NVIDIA has freely released the Alpamayo 1 model on the Hugging Face platform.
-Developers can now fine-tune the model to adapt it to different vehicle types, rather than starting from scratch.
+NVIDIA has released the Alpamayo 1 model on the Hugging Face platform under an open-source license.
+This allows developers to fine-tune the model for different vehicle types rather than starting from scratch.

 In addition, NVIDIA has introduced the open-source AlpaSim end-to-end simulation framework and the Physical AI Open Datasets, which include over 1,700 hours of complex scene data.

 The core value of this simulation framework is its ability to address the high costs of real road testing and the difficulty in replicating edge scenarios.
 It uses digital twin technology to create virtual road environments that align perfectly with real-world physical laws.
-Developers can simulate extreme scenarios—such as heavy rain, snowstorms, or sudden emergencies—an unlimited number of times to quickly validate model reliability.
+Developers can simulate extreme scenarios—such as heavy rain, snowstorms, or sudden emergencies—countless times to rapidly validate model reliability.

 Mercedes-Benz CLA: First Vehicle with NVIDIA DRIVE AV Autonomous System

-According to the announced plan, the new Mercedes-Benz CLA, equipped with NVIDIA's full AV system (including Alpamayo inference capabilities), will launch in the U.S. market in the first quarter of 2026, enter the European market in the second quarter, and soon follow in the Asian market.
+According to the announced plan, the new Mercedes-Benz CLA, equipped with NVIDIA's full AV system (including Alpamayo inference), will launch in the U.S. market in Q1 2026, enter the European market in Q2, and arrive in Asian markets thereafter.

-This system is positioned by Mercedes-Benz as a "Level 2+" driver assistance system, similar to Tesla’s Full Self-Driving (FSD).
-While it requires continuous driver attention, its long-term goal is to achieve Level 4 autonomous driving capabilities.
+Mercedes-Benz positions this system as a "Level 2+" driver-assistance system, analogous to Tesla's Full Self-Driving (FSD).
+While it requires continuous driver attention, its long-term goal is to achieve Level 4 autonomous driving capability.

 Mercedes-Benz has named the system MB.DRIVE ASSIST PRO, which provides full-process city road navigation assistance, from parking lots to destinations.
 It supports driver intervention at any time through a collaborative steering function.
 The sensor suite includes 30 components, including 10 cameras, 5 radar sensors, and 12 ultrasonic sensors, providing the hardware foundation for precise perception.